 With past members including Elzhi, Baatin, Illa J, and the late great J Dilla, we picked their brains about being at the forefront of hip hop for 20+ years and the state of play with regards to modern storytelling.

 Q) Welcome to London and the Jazz Café!
-What’s different about playing this venue?
+What’s different about playing at this venue?

 It’s always dope: always an intimate crowd, a die-hard crowd.
 Our fans know all the words to B-sides, A-sides, C-sides!
 All them records you forgot about.
 They always say like, ‘oh you didn’t do this song’, no matter how many songs we do.